chef/chef-workstation/www/content/workstation/upgrade_labs.md

 ### System Architecture Requirements

-The Chef Lab makes some basic assumptions about your existing system:
+The Chef Upgrade Lab makes some basic assumptions about your existing system:

-* Two Chef Servers
+* Two Chef Infra Servers
-  -  A Chef Server running some older version
+  -  A Chef Infra Server running some older version
   -  A newly installed Chef Infra Server running the latest software, set up and configured for knife, but otherwise empty
 * One or more nodes
   - Running Chef Infra Client 12-15
   - Minimum 512 MB RAM
   - [Recommended](https://docs.chef.io/chef_system_requirements/#chef-infra-client) 5GB space
-  - Bootstrapped to the older Chef Server
+  - Bootstrapped to the older Chef Infra Server
   - `sudo` permissions on the node
   - SSH connectivity between the nodes and the administrator/developer workstation
 * An administrator/developer workstation